 - Sosne G, Ousler GW, Dalton MA, et al. RGN-259 (thymosin β4) improves clinically important dry eye efficacy in a phase 2b clinical trial.
 Sci Rep. 2018;8:10954.
 DOI: 10.1038/s41598-018-28861-5.

 Disclaimer: This article is intended for informational and educational purposes only.
-TB-500 and thymosin beta-4 are not FDA-approved for human therapeutic use and are sold exclusively for research purposes.
-The information presented does not constitute medical advice, diagnosis, or treatment recommendations.
+TB-500 and thymosin beta-4 are not FDA-approved for human treatment use and are sold exclusively for research purposes.
+The data presented does not constitute medical advice, diagnosis, or treatment recommendations.
 Always consult with a qualified healthcare professional before using any peptide or supplement.
-PrymaLab does not encourage or condone the use of research peptides for self-medication.